JohnMurray/johnmurray_io/_posts/2016-06-18-Dont-do-Open-Source.md

 really enjoy and stick with it.
 For me that means learning through experimentation and small toy projects.
 And when an idea grabs my attention, I need to follow it.

-This likely means I'll stop working on "projects" mid-way though, when all the interesting bits seem answered.
+This likely means I'll stop working on projects mid-way though, when all the interesting bits seem answered.
 It also means jumping from idea to idea, depending on my mood or what I find most interesting.
 These are not bad things, because these are the things that keep me motivated, keep me learning.

 # Because something is better than nothing

 Even if this attitude of "to be a good programmer you must do open source" continues/grows, I'm still better off doing what keeps me motivated, happy, and continually learning.
+Maybe that will result in open source, maybe it won't.